prometheus/docs/content/docs/instrumenting/writing_exporters.md

 your own prefix on to these if they follow the [matching semantics](https://docs.google.com/document/d/1Q0MXWdwp1mdXCzNRak6bW5LLVylVRXhdi7_21Sg15xQ/edit).
-For example, Prometheus has `scrape_duration_seconds` for how long a scrape took, it’s good practice to also have an exporter-centric metric, e.g. `jmx_scrape_duration_seconds`, saying how long the specific exporter took to do its thing.
+For example, Prometheus has `scrape_duration_seconds` for how long a scrape took, it's good practice to also have an exporter-centric metric, e.g. `jmx_scrape_duration_seconds`, saying how long the specific exporter took to do its thing.
 For process stats where you have access to the PID, both Go and Python offer collectors that’ll handle this for